Ze-Fn/DA-DS-LearningAndPortfolio/Asking the Right Question.md

 # Problem
 Why do students perform lower on summative assessment of Informatics?

+# Hypotheses
+* There is an inconsistency between what are being assessed and what the students learned during the learning period.

 # Data Gathering
 * Students answer sheet
 * Answer Key